internetarchive/warcprox/api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 From warcprox's perspective ``soft-limits`` work almost exactly the same way
 as ``limits``.
 The only difference is that when a soft limit is hit, warcprox
-response with an http 430 "Reached soft limit" instead of http 420.
+response with an http ``430 Reached soft limit`` instead of http ``420``.

-Warcprox clients might treat a 430 very differently from a 420.
-From brozzler's
+Warcprox clients might treat a 430 very differently from a ``420``.
+From
-perspective, for instance, ``soft-limits`` are very different from ``limits``.
+brozzler's perspective, for instance, ``soft-limits`` are very different from
-When brozzler receives a 420 from warcprox because a ``limit`` has been
+``limits``.
+When brozzler receives a ``420`` from warcprox because a ``limit``
-reached, this means that crawling for that seed is finished, and brozzler sets
+has been reached, this means that crawling for that seed is finished, and
-about finalizing the crawl of that seed.
-On the other hand, brozzler blissfully
+brozzler sets about finalizing the crawl of that seed.
+On the other hand,
-ignores 430 responses, because soft limits only apply to a particular bucket
+brozzler blissfully ignores ``430`` responses, because soft limits only apply
-(like a domain), and don't have any effect on crawling of urls that don't fall
+to a particular bucket (like a domain), and don't have any effect on crawling
-in that bucket.
+of urls that don't fall in that bucket.

 Example::